The Second Golden Age > Why The Second Golden Age

 It’s prophecy,

-a pipe dream!
+NOT a pipe dream!

 Why talk of a Second Golden Age when the times we’re in are so bleak?
 The Ummah is rife with issues - surely we should fix our immediate problems first?